This Day in History: Battle of Okinawa

 Later that same morning, Americans raised the United States flag over Okinawa as a band played “The Star Spangled Banner.”

 In the end, Americans never used Okinawa as a base from which to attack mainland Japan.
-The battle to capture the island had been so bloody and horrific that Harry S. Truman was pushed toward his decision to drop atomic bombs at Hiroshima and Nagasaki.
-If the toll at Okinawa had been high, the price of invading mainland Japan would surely be even higher.
+The battle to capture the island had been so bloody and horrific that it helped push Harry S. Truman toward his decision.
+Atomic bombs would soon be used at Hiroshima and Nagasaki.
+After all, if the toll at Okinawa had been high, the price of invading mainland Japan would surely be even higher.

 Those bombings, of course, prompted the Japanese emperor to announce his intent to surrender in August 1945.
 That surrender became official on September 2.